paul-hammant/tbd/content/index.md

 ## This portal

-This portal attempts to collect all the related facts, rationale and techniques for Trunk Based Development toegther in one place, complete with eighteen diagrams to help explain things.
-All with out using TBD as a an acronym even ~~once~~ twice.
+This portal attempts to collect all the related facts, rationale and techniques for Trunk Based Development toegther in one place, complete with twenty diagrams to help explain things.
+All with out using TBD as an acronym even ~~once~~ twice.

 # References elsewhere